tim-janik/jj-fzf/README.md

 The main view centers around `jj log`, providing previews for the `jj diff` or `jj obslog` of every revision.
 Several key bindings are available to quickly perform actions such as squashing, swapping, rebasing, splitting, branching, committing, or abandoning revisions.
 A separate view for the operations log `jj op log` enables fast previews of old commit histories or diffs between operations, making it easy to `jj undo` any previous operation.
-The available hotkeys are always displayed onscreen for simple discoverability.
+The available hotkeys are displayed onscreen for simple discoverability.
+The commands and key bindings can also be displayed with `jj-fzf --help` and are documented in the wiki: [jj-fzf-help](https://github.com/tim-janik/jj-fzf/wiki/jj-fzf-help)

 The `jj-fzf` script is implemented in bash-5.1, using fzf-0.29 and jj-0.21.0.
 Command line tools like sed, grep are assumed to provide GNU tool semantics.